DinoChiesa/Apigee-Java-GoogleUrlSigner/callout/README.md

 This directory contains the Java source code and Java jars required to compile a Java callout for Apigee Edge that produces a signed URL, according to [this specification](https://cloud.google.com/storage/docs/access-control/signed-urls).

-You do not need to build this Java code in order to use the JWT Generator or Verifier callout.
+You do not need to build this Java code in order to use Signature generator callout.
 The callout will work, with the pre-built JAR file.
 Find the pre-built JAR file in (the API Proxy subdirectory)[../apiproxy/resources/java].